Ewocker/roman-numeral-converter/README.md

 - tester - for testing application (which installs dev dependencies)
 - final - use distroless image for security

+TODO:
-TODO: bazel to make image use nonroot 65532 by default, currently this need to be specified when starting container with the container runtime.
+- use bazel to make image use nonroot 65532 by default, currently this need to be specified when starting container with the container runtime.

 # Metrics, Alerts, and Monitoring
 Nodejs application default metrics are collected and exposes through `/metrics` endpoint path.
 The format is simple text-based exposition format that prometheus accepts.
 Alerts definitions are located in `/kubernetes/prometheus/alerts.yaml`.